 A Personal Note on Healing and Support for Transfer Addiction

 Addiction is no joke, and many pass judgment on those who suffer from this condition, making the journey even more lonely.
-Although I cannot tell you which type of therapy in this article will work best for you, what I can tell you is that I work with addressing drug addiction with hypnotherapy for individuals.
+Although I cannot tell you which type of therapy in this article will work best for you, what I can tell you is that I work with addressing different dependencies through hypnotherapy for individuals.
 It is a good place to start as it is non-invasive and often works well in conjunction with other therapies.
 I would always encourage seeking advice from other therapists you might be with at the time.

 The path to recovery might be difficult, but with the right support and treatment, it is possible to reclaim control and build a healthier, more fulfilling life.
 Remember, you are not alone, and seeking help is a courageous and essential step towards healing.